 In the US, it’s becoming increasingly more difficult to find a city that’s both affordable and fun to live in.
-New York and San Francisco are lively and exciting, but you’ll often wind up paying around $2,000 in rent to live in a shoe-box.
-Even Austin – a longtime US digital nomad favorite – has experienced a drastic increase in cost of living.
+New York and San Francisco are lively and exciting, but you’ll often pay around $2,000 in rent to live in a shoe box.

 On the other hand, you might be able to live on the cheap in a smaller Midwestern city, but you’ll quickly find that it’s hard to meet fellow nomads or expats – and good luck finding something to do on a Friday night.

 Las Vegas, however, provides the perfect balance between affordable and fun.
-The city is well-known for its gambling and entertainment industry, and if that’s not your scene, you can also easily explore the stunning mountains that surround it.
+The city is well-known for its gambling and entertainment industry, and if that’s not your scene, you can also easily explore the stunning mountains surrounding it.

 It’s also surprisingly affordable.
-The city consistently ranks among the cheapest cities to live in the US thanks its low cost of living.
-You can easily find a decent one-bedroom in Vegas for under $1,000 per month, and you can expect to spend around $1,800 a month to live comfortably in the city – provided you don’t spend a fortune gambling.
-All in all, you get a lot of bang for your buck in Vegas.
+The city consistently ranks among the cheapest cities to live in the US thanks to its low cost of living.
+You can easily find a decent one-bedroom in Vegas for under $1,500 per month, and you can expect to spend around $2,000 a month to live comfortably in the city – provided you don’t spend a fortune gambling.
+Overall, you get a lot of bang for your buck in Vegas.